Woody Harrelson Will Be Han Solo Movie’s ‘Criminal Mentor’ In ‘Star Wars’ Anthology Movie

 When we first met Han (Harrison Ford), he was a somewhat questionable character hanging around the Mos Eisley Cantina on Luke’s home planet of Tattooine.
 He was instantly redeemed when Obi-Wan Kenobi vouched for him as a pilot who could get Luke where he wanted to go.
 He was also revealed to be a rather crafty mechanic when the Millennium Falcon had developed issues in the second film.

-Also in the second film, we learned that Han and Lando were old friends, and the Millennium Falcon was kind of a space-bound hot rod, put together using parts from other ships.
+Also in the second film, we learned that Han and Lando were old friends, and the Millennium Falcon was kind of a space-bound hot rod put together using parts from other ships.

-There is a lot of backstory to be brought to the big screen surrounding everybody’s favorite scruffy-looking nerf-herder, and many have felt that the prequels missed the opportunity to give him at least a cameo.
+There is a lot of backstory to be brought to the big screen surrounding everybody’s favorite scruffy looking nerf-herder, and many have felt that the prequels missed the opportunity to give him at least a cameo.
 Now that Disney owns the Star Wars franchise, it seems Kathleen Kennedy and the people at Lucasfilm are looking to correct this by giving Han Solo his origin movie in 2018.

 While a title has yet to be announced, much like episode 8, casting has already begun.
 Alden Ehrenreich is set to play the role of a young Han Solo, Donald Glover will be Lando Calrissian, and Emilia Clarke is playing a yet unrevealed role.
 She might be a love interest for young Han or Lando, and there has been nothing revealed about the story.

-However, Woody Harrelson has been announced as being part of the cast, and Coming Soon says that the actor told the press he will be like a father figure to young Han.
+However, Woody Harrelson has been announced as being part of the cast, and Coming Soon says that the actor told the press he would be like a father figure to young Han.

 “I’m a mentor to Han, but I’m also a bit of a criminal.
 I don’t think I’ll have a lot of make-up or anything.
 We’ll see how that look develops.
 I’m meeting with those guys tomorrow, the hair and make-up and stunts and everything.
 We’ll just have a little discussion about that.”